FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image7.png" style="width:55%" />

+> You have now configured what is required to run demos 1 through 4.
-This will let you run tests and demo workflows to create workspaces and workspace items.
-It is simply a matter of uncommenting the functions you want to test out.
+It is simply a matter of commenting out one functions and then uncommenting the next to test out these demos.

 If you want to test out this project support for GIT integration, you can uncomment the function named **ConnectWorkspaceToGit**.
 However, the